it-robotics/ITRLogging/README.md

   // Will use Class1 logger
   ITR_LOG_DETAIL("Test log");

-  // You can also override providing logger name.
+  // Override is possible also providing a logger name.
 It will use Class1Cust logger ITR_LOG_DETAIL("Class1Cust", "Test log with integer : " << 1);
 }